next-intl Internationalization

 ## Rules

-- Use `useTranslations()` hook in client components — never inline text strings
+- Use `useTranslations()` in client components — never inline user-facing strings in components

 - Keep translation keys in kebab-case or camelCase — be consistent within the project